Liam-Zhou/chuwa1206/ShortQuestions/hw4.md

 ## Q2.
 Read those codes and type it one by one by yourself.
 Then push the code to your branch
+Please see CodingQuestions/hw4
 ## Q3.
 Practice stream API at least 3 times
+Please see CodingQuestions/hw4
 ## Q4.
 Practice Optional methods at least 2 times
+Please see CodingQuestions/hw4z

 ## Q5.
 Write the Singleton design pattern include eager load and lazy load.